isidore/MobProgrammingBook/manuscript/xx_Notes.md

 --> Going past your first mob
 --> Title case throughout the book
 --> the 'I'm too important/busy to join the mob' pattern

+---
+Notes from Different ways to contribute. caretaking empathy in the mob empathy for customer patience contiuos noticing feelings

+allow space - not talking
+- Yield to the less privileged voice
+- Contribute an idea
+- enthuthiatisic Listen
+- Amplify voices

+ Celebrate moments of excellence
+  Celebrate moments of failure

+getting the mob needs to learn together

+drive toward action
+clarifying

+expander

+reconization

+housekeeper
+tracking todo's
+questions

+long term growth
+- automation task
+- removing repeated pain
+-

+raising the bar
+noticing the bar